-Qualifying for disability benefits has many layers.
+Qualifying for disability benefits has many layers, many of which are commonly ignored when filing a Social Security claim.
 Among those, you will have to prove an extensive work history in jobs that deducted payroll taxes for Social Security.
 The Social Security Administration measures this with something known as “work credits.”
 But what are they, and how do you know if you have enough of them?
 There are several ways to find out.

 What Counts as a Work Credit?